Rogomi/Traxion-ProjectLego-TechDoc/android.md

   - `bringUpToSearchResult()` - Brings up items when pressed from the drawer.
   - `processTaskClick()` - Handles the logic for when project is more than 5; checker for if a new project is selected to getBuildingData() is called again; calls function to save selected data; calls bringUpToSearchResult().
   - `bottomSheetSearch()` - Handles the logic for drawer search field.
-  - `checkIfSales()` - Handles the logic for checking if the user is sales to disabled certain fields on Advanced Search.
+  - `checkIfSales()` - Handles the logic for checking if the user is sales to disable certain fields on Advanced Search.

 - **SearchResultScreen** - Handles the display of items coming from the API, with a search bar on top.
 Some items are hidden based on a user's department restriction.
   ##### Composable/ViewModel Methods